 To be Customer-Centric and Why is it important

-However, businesses that are formed with the ‘customer’ at their centre, thrive better in that close relationships that are built over time helps to understand their product, achieve their goals, increase their values and improve their business processes and in this comes customer satisfaction – your services are built on meeting customer expectations and needs which become a part of you.
+However, businesses that are formed with the ‘customer’ at their centre, thrive better in that close relationships that are built over time help to understand their product, achieve their goals, increase their values and improve their business processes and in this comes customer satisfaction – your services are built on meeting customer expectations and needs which become a part of you.

 What Has helped me in my Customer Support Roles